terrabitone/TEST/README.md

 TEST
 ====
+Github is not hard, it's a lot of fun.

+You could mess up with this repo or add your file to this repo.

+Try not to modify this README, thx.

+Please enjoy your new life in github!!

+And have a great thanksgiving!

-this will be the public repo to test your git hub code
+P.S.this will be the public repo to test your git hub code

 Before Dec.1th